Mea culpa, sort of

 Let’s assume for the example that the City will need the exact same amount of property tax revenue in 2025, namely $185 million.
 However, the 2025 total residential assessment increases by 10%, while the non-residential/heavy industrial assessment increases by only 3%.

-Let’s also assume that the municipality tries to be revenue neutral (i.e., decreases the tax rate to the same extent that the assessment increases) in each of the classes.
+Let’s also assume that the municipality tries to be revenue neutral (i.e., decreases the tax rate to offset the assessment increases) in each of the classes.
 In other words, the residential tax rate is reduced 10% to $1.2988 and the non-residential/heavy industrial rate is reduced 3% to $2.2693.
 All of a sudden, the ratio between the two is 1.75, which is outside of the 1.7 maximum that the Real Property Tax Act allows.

 This means that the most the City can reduce the residential tax rate without being offside is about 6.5% rather than the 10% of the assessment increase.